 The three most common forms of heat tunnels for shrink wrapping are infrared, recirculating, and steam tunnels.
 Each type of tunnel has advantages and disadvantages.

 Shrink Tunnel Types

 Steam shrink tunnels are commonly used for wrapping shrink sleeves around bottles and other cylindrical products.
 They use steam for a heating method to shrink the sleeves onto bottles.
-They can require expensive set up and plumbing to get started.
+They can require expensive setup and plumbing to get started.

 Infrared shrink tunnels use Infrared heat energy to shrink film onto packages.
 Infrared tunnels work great for a variety of films and products, but often cost more than recirculating tunnels.

 Recirculating shrink tunnels are the most popular tunnels because of their price and durability.
 They work great for shrinking a variety of films and products.
-In this post we will be referring to recirculating heat tunnels.
+In this post, we will be referring to recirculating heat tunnels.

-There are a variety of factors that can determine the amount of products a shrink tunnel can shrink.
+There are a variety of factors that can determine the number of products a shrink tunnel can shrink.
 As discussed above, the type of tunnel is a factor that will determine how many products can be packaged.
 There are several other factors that can determine how many products a shrink tunnel can package.
 Below is a list of common factors.

 Factors that Effect Shrink Tunnel Speed

 The amount of power being supplied to a shrink tunnel is a major factor.
 A shrink tunnel running on 220v will be able to put out way more heat than a tunnel running on 110v.
 This also has a direct correlation to the size of the tunnel motor.
 Amperage is another factor directly related to the power and speed of a tunnel.

 The size of the product in relation to the size of the shrink tunnel will directly influence the number of products that can be packaged.
 A longer product within a short shrink tunnel will slow down the number of products that can be wrapped.
 The length of the average product to be packaged should be considered when purchasing a shrink tunnel.